mailchimp/statistrano/doc/config/file-permissions.md

 end
 ```

-Using `775` and `664` is great if the deployment members are part of the same group, but unless you're using the `releases` deployment strategy you'll run into trouble when rsync tries to update the timestamps on directories.
+Using `775` and `664` is ok if the deployment members are part of the same group, but unless you're using the `releases` deployment strategy you'll run into trouble when rsync tries to update the timestamps on directories.
 You *must* be the owner of the directory to do that.
 Getting around that little caveat we can configure the rsync flags to skip updating timestamps:

 ```ruby
 define_deployment "example" do